streetcomplete/StreetComplete/README.md

 <a href="https://nlnet.nl/discovery/"><img src=".github/images/logo_nlnet.svg" height="60"/> <img src=".github/images/logo_ngi0.svg" height="60"/></a><br/>
 The <a href="https://nlnet.nl/discovery/">NGI Zero Discovery</a> is a grant program organized by the NLnet foundation.
-The grant enabled <a href="https://www.openstreetmap.org/user/Mateusz%20Konieczny/diary/368849">Mateusz Konieczny to work on StreetComplete</a> for about three months in 2019.
+The 2019 grant enabled <a href="https://www.openstreetmap.org/user/Mateusz%20Konieczny/diary/368849">Mateusz Konieczny to work on StreetComplete</a> for about three months.

 <a href="https://osmfoundation.org/"><img src=".github/images/logo_osmf.png" height="60"/></a><br/>